 One of the most delicious ways to eat okra.
-Having grown up in the South I’ve had spicy pickled okra, sweet pickled okra, okra canned with peppers and cauliflower, steamed okra (least favorite) and fried okra seven ways to Sunday.
+Having grown up in the South I’ve had spicy pickled okra, sweet pickled okra, okra canned with peppers and cauliflower, steamed okra (least favorite), and fried okra seven ways to Sunday.

 It’s a Southern thing I suppose.
-I generally love okra every way but apparently I’m an anomaly.
+I generally love okra every way but apparently, I’m an anomaly.
 Just about everyone I meet hates this slimy little veggie.
 Well, this post is for those haters.
 Okra is a fantastic veggie.
 Give it a chance.

 This quick pickling recipe will hopefully give some shoulders to the little misunderstood okra.
 The flavor profile from this recipe is unique and totally refreshing.
-It’s a beautiful blend of curry, salt, spice, slight notes of sweet and some subtle bitter.
+It’s a beautiful blend of curry, salt, spice, slight notes of sweet and some subtle bitterness.
 Using the cold pickling method also keeps the crunch in the okra.
 Hey, and guess what?
 That salt tends to dissolve some of that slippery feeling that’s on the inside.

 I’m a huge fan of this now and serve it alongside my Indian vegetarian throwdowns.

 This is not hard.
 This is not hard.
 This is…